maxvfischer/DIY-ai-art/README.md

 ![assembly_9](./tutorial_images/assemble_art_installation/assembly_9.jpg)

 ## Control box
-To find two good spots for the screws, all the electronics were temporarily placed in the control box to outline where the screws would go.
+To outline the screw holes, all the electronics were temporarily placed in the control box.
 Two holes were then drilled and the control box was attached to the wall using wall plugs and screws.

 ![assembly_10](./tutorial_images/assemble_art_installation/assembly_10.jpg)